SolarArbiter/SolarArbiter.github.io/metrics.md

 ### OVER
 {: .anchor }
-Conceptually, the OVER metric modifies the KSI to quantify the difference between the two CDFs, but only where the CDFs differ by more than a critical limit $$ V_c $$.
-The OVER is calculated as:
+Conceptually, the OVER metric modifies the KSI to quantify the difference between the two CDFs, but only where the CDFs differ by more than a critical limit $$ V_c $$ ([Espinar09](#ref-espinar09)).
+The OVER metric is calculated as:

 $$ OVER = \int_{p_{\text{min}}}^{p_{\text{max}}} D_n^* dp $$